 The full recipe and ingredients can be found in the recipe card below this post.

 You only need a 9-inch baking dish and a handful of simple ingredients for this chicken recipe.
 Most of them you already have in your kitchen.

 - Chicken – This recipe calls for chicken breasts, but you can also use boneless chicken thighs or chicken tenders instead.
-Cook them ahead of time or for a quick fix use rotisserie chicken or any leftover chicken from dinner.
+Cook them ahead of time (Instant Pot, Slow Cooker or simply on the stovetop) or for a quick fix use rotisserie chicken or any leftover chicken from dinner.
 When cooking the chicken only add a little seasoning if any at all.
 Chicken doesn't have to be shredded but you can also cut it into bite-sized pieces.

 - Cream Cheese – for a better blend of flavors, make sure to bring all cheeses to room temperature.
 You can definitely use low-fat cream cheese here too.
 But the texture may be slightly different.

 - Cottage cheese - if you don’t have this you can use ricotta cheese.
 But the main thing is that you can’t skip this!
 This makes things ultra creamy and is the star dish in this recipe.
 You will not feel the flavor so much as it is blended with other cheeses.
 What it does, it makes the texture a million-dollar recipe for sure.

 - Herbs - chives, green onions, parsley, and fresh thyme stalks are the best.